 - Insert your compare values and boolean comparison blocks into an if...do block, using else if conditions to test each.

 - Build Terminal print text blocks for the top of the program, to give instructions to the players: "Player 1, enter r, p, or s)."

 - Build Terminal print text blocks to display the winner, or a tie if one occurs.

 - Save your program!!!

 Here is an example of the complete program.
 You may have built yours slightly different.
 That's okay as long as it works as you expect it to.
-So test it out!
+Now it's time to test it out!

-- Click Load RAM, and wait for your program to load and for the terminal to open.
+- Click Load to RAM, and wait for your program to load and for the Terminal to open.